Judas Priest: Firepower and Tipton's retirement from touring (2015–2019)

-Upcoming 19th studio album and 50th anniversary (2019–present)
+50th anniversary and Invincible Shield (2019–2024)

-In a March 2019 interview with Australia's May the Rock Be With You, Rob Halford stated that Judas Priest would "definitely" release a new studio album in the future, and that Tipton had already started composing riffs.
+In a March 2019 interview with Australia's May the Rock Be with You, Rob Halford stated that there would be a new studio album in the foreseeable future, and that Tipton had already started composing riffs.
 Bassist Ian Hill said that the band had "some very strong ideas that were left out of Firepower which we never got around to completing.
 So it's very much on the cards.
 When that will happen, I don't know."
-Halford expressed uncertainty as well on when a new album would be made, but assured it would happen.
 Despite Tipton's condition, Faulkner said that he would "very much be involved in the creation of the next record."
-Halford later confirmed that the band began compiling ideas for the next album, but said that Firepower would be difficult to top.
-He then said that the writing sessions would begin in early 2020, and that there would not be new material that year.
+Halford said that the band began compiling ideas for the next album, but said that Firepower would be difficult to top.

-On 15 January 2020, Faulkner revealed via Twitter that he, Tipton and Halford would meet up in February 2020 to begin work on the next album.
-The songwriting process commenced on 3 February 2020.
-Halford confirmed that Andy Sneap and Tom Allom would return to contribute to its production.
-Prior to the COVID-19 lockdowns, Faulkner said that a month's worth of songs were written, but incomplete, and that the band would eventually begin composing material.
+The writing sessions began in February 2020, with Andy Sneap and Tom Allom returning to contribute to the album's production.
+Faulkner said that a month's worth of songs was written prior to the COVID-19 lockdowns, and that the band would eventually begin composing material.
 Halford said that Tipton contributed material during the writing process, describing the songs as "monsters.
 Even in a very, very rough, primitive stage, they're great — they're really, really good."
 He explained that the album would capture "the emotion of what we're going through together."
-In regards to recording the songs, he dismissed the idea of doing so via Zoom, citing his old school lifestyle of being in the studio with the band members to write and record music in normal fashion.